Sparky015/AstralEngine/Documentation/Astral-Runtime/Memory Tracking & Visualization/Information.md

 #### Offline Tool

-Treated as offline tool even though it is currently accessed through engine runtime.
-This means that the performance requirements are not as strict because it is not apart of the real time engine.
+The visualizer which loads and graphs the memory profiling data is treated as offline tool even though it is currently accessed through engine runtime.
+This means that the performance requirements are not as strict because it is not a part of the real time engine.
+However, there is a real time component to the memory tracking tool as the real time memory metrics can be found in the engine's debug menu under the memory subsection.

 #### Memory Profile File Format